ggand0/ggando-website/content/blog/map.md

 To understand how these AP@K definitions behave, let's consider these two examples:

 #### Ex1: $AP_1@K$ and $AP_2@K$ are the same
-A system returns a sequence: $$[0, 0, 1, 0, 1, 0, 0, 1, 0, 0]$$ for your query (1 = relevant, 0 = not relevant) where the actual total number of relevan item is 3 (all relevant items retrieved).
+A system returns a sequence: $$[0, 0, 1, 0, 1, 0, 0, 1, 0, 0]$$ for your query (1 = relevant, 0 = not relevant) where the actual total number of relevant item is 3 (all relevant items retrieved).
 To build some intuition I made a simple animated example here:

 <!--<img src="https://ggando.b-cdn.net/map0.gif" alt="img0" width="500" style="display: block; margin: auto;"/>
 <p class="break-words overflow-hidden">